badiyanto77/real-estate-data-engineering/README.md

-# Real Estate Analytic End to End Project
+# Real Estate Market Analytic End to End Project
 This project is about to capitalize real estate data for assisting investor to obtain optimal investment decision